 Application of Intent.
 An applicant for an MTC License shall submit the following as part of the Application of Intent:

-Documentation that it is an entity in good standing as specified in 935 CMR 501.050, as well as a list of all Executives of the proposed MTC, and a list of all members, if any, of the entity;
+Documentation that it is an entity in good standing as specified in 935 CMR 501.050: Medical Marijuana treatment Centers (MTCs), as well as a list of all Executives of the proposed MTC, and a list of all members, if any, of the entity;

 Documentation that it has at least $500,000 in its control and available, as evidenced by bank statements, lines of credit, or the equivalent, to ensure that the applicant has sufficient resources to operate.
-935 CMR 501.101(2) may be fulfilled through demonstration of pooled resources among the individuals or entities affiliated with the applicant.
+935 CMR 501.101(2): Application Requirements for MTC Applicants that submit an Application of Intent prior to November 1, 2019 may be fulfilled through demonstration of pooled resources among the individuals or entities affiliated with the applicant.
 If an entity is submitting more than one application, the capital requirement shall be $400,000 for each subsequent application;

 An attestation signed by an authorized designee of the entity that if the entity is allowed to proceed to the Management and Operations Profile, the entity is prepared to pay a nonrefundable application fee as specified in the applicable notice;